DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates:

 ### **2020/09/07 - v0.58**
- * You now cannot join the same dungeon instance again after you have quit or died in the dungeon
+ * You now cannot join the same dungeon instance again after you have quit or died in that dungeon instance

 ### **2020/09/06 - v0.57**
  * High level player can now join low level challenge dungeon, but cannot interact with anything